Please ensure Javascript is enabled for purposes of website accessibility

 etf-pros-and-cons

-ETF is an acronym for “exchange-traded funds.”
-Like stocks, you can trade them on the stock exchanges any time throughout the day.
+Like stocks, you can trade ETFs any time throughout the day.
 And like mutual funds, they contain a variety of stocks (or bonds, or commodities).
-And like both stocks and mutual funds, there are ETF pros and cons.

 One of the pros is that, unlike individual stocks, an ETF has built-in diversification (usually – we’ll get to that shortly).
-And unlike mutual funds, the associated fees are limited, and there is no minimum investment amount outside of the share price.
+And unlike mutual funds, the associated fees are limited, and there is no minimum investment amount outside of the share price (although even that isn’t a hard limit; some brokers support buying fractional shares).

 [text_ad]